 But they had many good pitchers, and Elston called 11 no-hitters.
 The 1st was by Sam Jones of the Cubs, against the Pittsburgh Pirates on May 12, 1955, the 1st no-hitter ever pitched by a black man in the major leagues.

-Don Nottebart threw the 1st one in Colt/Astro history in 1963.
+Don Nottebart threw the 1st one in Colt/Astro history on May 27, 1963, against the Phillies.
 A month later, Juan Marichal of the San Francisco Giants pitched on against them.
 In 1964, Ken Johnson no-hit the Cincinnati Reds for 9 innings, but lost due to walks and errors.
 Don Wilson pitched one for the Astros in 1967, and another in 1969, just 1 day after Jim Maloney of the Reds had done it to them.

 Larry Dierker, later a broadcast partner of Gene's, and still later the club's best-ever manager, tossed a no-hitter against the Montreal Expos on July 9, 1976.
 On April 7, 1979, Ken Forsch not only became the pitcher with the earliest no-hitter in the calendar year (a record later tied by Jack Morris), but joined his brother Bob of the St. Louis Cardinals as the only brothers ever to both throw no-hitters.

 On September 26, 1981, Houston-area native Nolan Ryan pitched his 5th career no-hitter. against the Los Angeles Dodgers -- the team the Astros beat in a 1-game Playoff for their 1st National League Western Division title the year before, and would soon (due to the strike's setup) lose to in the NL Division Series.
 Gene Elston called it, deviating from his usual not-so-homerish manner as Dusty Baker grounded out to 3rd base for the final out: